pmanzoni/pythonMQTT_062018/MQTT Lab 1.md

 Now, in the ``topic`` field of the Pubish section write the same **identical** text for the topic (i.e., ``i/LOVE/Python``) and in the ``Message`` field write a text, whatever you want, like: ``Lecco is a beautiful city in Italy`` and click on the ``PUBLISH`` button.

-You'll get something like the image below... plus all the messages written by all the other clients in the room.
+You'll get something like the image below... **plus all the messages written by all the other clients in the room.** With just one publish action you actually reached various devices!!
 ![](https://i.imgur.com/MqORa3r.png)

 > You can control the number of message that appear in the window using the + and - signs: ![](https://i.imgur.com/eaLtRBO.png)

-With just one publish action you actually reached various devices!!
+### Are topics case-sensitive?

 Write now in the ``topic`` field of the Pubish section the text: ``i/love/python``, that is all lowercase,  and in the ``Message`` field write a text, whatever you want, and click on the ``PUBLISH`` button.
 **What happened?
-Did you receive any message?
-Are topics case-sensitive?**
+Did you receive any message?**

-### QoS (Quality of Service):

-VOID

 ### Retained messages:
 Normally if a publisher publishes a message to a topic, and *no one is subscribed* to that topic the message is simply discarded by the broker.
 If you want your broker to remember the last published message, you'll have to use the ``retained`` option.